thirumalaics/2024_learning_vault/Designing Data intensive applications/Unicode - attempt 2.md

 - ASCII collapsed when the internet came into picture, connecting computers across the world.
 - So when strings were transferred from one computer to another, the content was deciphered differently depending on the region.
 - what is unicode?
-	- effort to create a single character set that included every reasonable writing system on the planet
+	- effort to create a ***single character set that included every reasonable writing system on the planet***
-	- unicode is not a 16bit code where each char takes 16 bits and therefor 65536 characters
+	- ***unicode is not*** a 16bit code where each char takes 16 bits and therefor 65536 characters
 	- until now, our assumption is that a letter maps to some bits which we can store on disk or in memory
 	- in unicode a letter maps to something called a code point which is still just a theoretical concept
-	- how that code point is represented in memory or on disk is another story
+	- how that code point is represented in memory or on disk is another story handled by ***encoding***
 - every letter in every alphabet is assigned a magic number by the unicode consortium
 	- U+0639 -> code point
 	- U+ means unicode and the numbers are hexadecimal